nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 1. Expressions of any integer type can be converted to any signed or unsigned integer or float type.
 2. Expressions of any float type can be converted to any float type.
-3. Expressions of internal type *String* can be converted to any string type.
+3. Expressions of type *LiteralString* can be converted to any string type.

 TODO try out with forcing type casting--see what the FF's think TODO require explicit narrowing casts? or have a compiler warning?